firstcontributions/first-contributions/github-windows-intellij-tutorial.md

 ## Commit & Push changes to GitHub

-On the left side of VS Code is a menu with 5 icons displayed.
+On the left side of IntelliJ IDEA is a menu with 5 icons displayed.
 Select the version control/Source Control icon.
 (Shortcut : Ctrl + Shift + G)

 <img src="assets/vscode-2018-08-commit.png" alt="Commit changes" />